Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Summary

 \section{Summary}

-We use a magnitude-limited ($K_{s}<24.5$) sample of galaxies in the COSMOS2020 catalog to reconstruct the density maps at $0.4<z<6$.
+We use a magnitude-limited ($K_{s}<24.5$) sample of galaxies in the COSMOS2020 catalog to reconstruct density maps across $0.4<z<6$.
 We choose 135 redshift slices of constant comoving width $35 \, h^{-1} \, \text{Mpc}$ and assign weights to galaxies in all redshift slices using their $z$PDF.
-We calculate densities adopting the weighted Kernel Density Estimation method, with the choice of von Mises-Fisher kernel, and improve our density estimation by correcting the \enquote{edge effect} and masked regions.
+We calculate densities adopting the weighted Kernel Density Estimation method, with the choice of von Mises-Fisher kernel, and implement corrections for \enquote{edge effect} and masked regions to improve our estimation of the density field.